DNA(REGULATION) - PERFORMANCE APPRAISAL: EVALUATION OF TEACHERS

 Each teacher will be appraised by a certified appraiser.
 If the certified appraiser is not the teacher's supervisor, the appraiser will be selected from the list of certified appraisers approved by the Board.

-A teacher may request a second appraiser within ten working days of receiving a written observation summary or a written summative annual appraisal report.
+A teacher may request a second appraiser within ten working days of receiving a written observation summary or a written summative annual appraisal report by contacting the Human Resources department.
 If a teacher requests a second appraisal by another certified District appraiser, the second appraiser will be determined in accordance with the following:

 Teacher Response and Rebuttal